Stem Cells have been a controversial cure for many decades.

 Stem cells have the ability to morph into many different types of cells.
 They are precursor cells and have the capacity to self-renew and regenerate multiple cells.
-Described as the “body’s repair system,” stem cells could hold the key to curing unlimited disease processes.
+Described as the “body’s repair system,” these cells could hold the key to curing unlimited disease processes.

 The Reprograming Of Cells

 The term ‘stem cell’ was first coined in scientific literature by German biologist Ernest Heckel in 1868 to describe how a fertilized egg becomes an embryo.
-Scientists first discovered how to extract stem cells from mouse embryos in 1981.
+Scientists first discovered how to extract these cells from mouse embryos in 1981.
 In 2006, scientists discovered certain types of adult cells “reprogrammed” genetically to assume a stem cell like shape.

 Stem cells exist in both embryos and adult cells.
 There are two major classes of stem cells: pluripotent, that can become any cell in the adult body, and multipotent, that are restricted to becoming a more limited population of cells.
 Stem cells have the ability to build every tissue in the body.
-Although stem cells are proving to be impressive game changers in medicine, especially in the areas of regenerative medicine and transplantation, not all stem cell treatments are FDA approved.
+Although they are proving to be impressive game changers in medicine, especially in the areas of regenerative medicine and transplantation, not all stem cell treatments are FDA approved.
 Unfortunately, there are practitioners using stem cells on patients that have been unapproved and unproven.

-COVID-19 Stem Cell Cure Claims
+COVID-19 Cure Claims

 A 65-year-old woman in China who was critically ill in the ICU (intensive care unit) with COVID-19 received a stem cell transplant from the umbilical cords of newborn babies.
 In only four days she was able to be on her feet and walk around.
 The doctors at the hospital in China proved that stem cells were able to cure patients in only three days.